enlt1124/My_Works/README.md

 ![Cohort Analysis Erika T_001](https://github.com/user-attachments/assets/e503067e-a322-49a2-b992-dce2f39fe91a)
 ![Cohort Analysis Erika T_002](https://github.com/user-attachments/assets/233bf4d1-7c87-4e2b-905a-d30a09f45b17)

-I added the extra step to include the cohort chart and additional insights in a nice dashboard with some conditional formatting for an easier look.
+I added the extra step to include the cohort chart and additional insights in a nice dashboard using PowerBI with some conditional formatting for an easier look.

 ##
 ## 🔽 Funnels Analysis